-Students who graduated in the top ten percent of their high school classes, have a strong background in college-preparatory courses, and meet other criteria may receive an invitation to apply for the program from the Admissions Office and Honors Director.
+Students who graduated in the top ten percent of their high school classes, have a strong background in college-preparatory courses, and meet other criteria are invited into the program from the Admission Office and Honors Director.

 New or current students who feel they qualify may obtain an application from the Honors Director at 125 Lincoln Street.
 Students may also be recommended by UMF faculty for the program.

 Incoming first-year and transfer students must take at least one Honors course during their first two semesters.
 All students in the program must maintain a GPA of at least 3.3.
 Three levels of Honors recognition are possible.
 Awards are presented at the annual Honors Banquet and recognition of their achievement is applied to university transcripts.
 University Honors Scholars are also recognized at commencement.